 Acupuncture may be helpful in correcting hormonal imbalances, including thyroid disorders.

 After you start on thyroid hormone replacement therapy, your provider will frequently monitor its effectiveness.
-It is especially important to have your thyroid levels tested during pregnancy, as your needs tent to increase by about 30% when you are expecting.
+It is especially important to have your thyroid levels tested during pregnancy, as your needs tend to increase by about 30% when you are expecting.
 Over replacement is common, and may increase the risk of other conditions, such as atrial fibrillation and osteoporosis.